froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/building-buttons.md

 **View free font awesome icons at fontawesome.com**

 >**Note:** The left field makes reference to the Bootstrap Glyphicons library.
-As of this documentation, this icon library has been deprecated, and the Glyphicons fields will not work in Open Y.
+As of this documentation, this icon library has been deprecated, and the Glyphicons fields will not work in Y USA Open Y.
 >
 >Because the button embed is an open-source tool developed by a third party, these fields will go away once the code’s maintainer updates the code.